 In regards to keeping most of the details of the show itself hidden Radin says, "Discovering what images I used as reference and what those reference images became will be an element of the exhibit that I think people are really going to enjoy."

 So, when will the first exhibit take place?
-Alex says, "I had initially hoped it would be in the Fall of 2015, but I am realizing that these pieces will take me longer, and due to the great response, I am actually planning more paintings for this first exhibit than I had initially intended.
-My wife and I have four little mouths to feed as well, so I will need to balance other painting commissions and works for galleries with working on this series, as they will not be available for purchase until the exhibit opens."
+Alex says, "I have no idea.
+I am realizing that these pieces will take me longer, and due to the great response, I am actually planning more paintings for this first exhibit than I had initially intended.
+My wife and I have four mouths to feed as well, so I will need to balance other painting commissions and works for galleries with working on this series, as they will not be available for purchase until the exhibit opens."

 Alex has put together a gofundme.com page as an effort to allow him more concentrated time in the studio working specifically on this series, although he has made it clear that he will not be giving preference to the people who donate.
 Being selected for inclusion in one of his paintings will rest entirely on what he is inspired by while browsing your photos online.
 He does have some great rewards set up for those who do choose to donate, not to mention that you will have great joy in knowing that you were a part of helping make this show happen more quickly.